greg4fun/katacoda-scenarios-1/docker-imagebuild/step5.md

 ---
 #Do not use --privileged containers

+Privileged containers are defined as any container where the container uid 0 is mapped to the host’s uid 0.

+In such containers, protection of the host and prevention of escape is entirely done through Mandatory Access Control (apparmor, selinux), seccomp filters, dropping of capabilities and namespaces.

+It is almost like granting root privileges on the underlying docker host to the container.

 Read this article for much much more detal on why this is bad: https://brauner.github.io/2019/02/12/privileged-containers.html

 ---